Grow a Beautiful Basketful of

 3. Water moderately but deeply.

 4. Be sure all of the soil volume is damp but not soggy.
+Water the entire bed, not just near the stem.

 5. Spray every week with our Monterey Neem to control bugs and disease spores.